New School for Simulation and Data Sciences (SSD)

 11) Data-driven analysis of medical and simulation data for improved patient treatment in rhinology - Dr. Andreas LIntermann (RWTH), Dr. Jenia Jitsev, Prof. Morris Riedel (FZJ)

-12) Machine learning-guided multischale simulations to study ion channel clusters - Prof. Angelika Lambert (RWTH), Dr. Jan-Philipp Machines (FZJ)
+12) Machine learning-guided multischale simulations to study ion channel clusters - Prof. Angelika Lampert (RWTH), Dr. Jan-Philipp Machtens (FZJ)

 13) Learning-to-learn: Hyperparameter optimisation of spiking neuronal networks using HPC resources - Prof. Michael Herty (RWTH), Dr. Alexander Peyser (FZJ)

 14) DeFRoSTEr: Deep fluids and their relation to subglacial tunnel valley erosion - Dr. Sönke Reiche, Dr. Julia Kowalski (RWTH), Prof. Stefan Koller (FZJ)